Contact us Today: 843-224-7638

 Of Trauma Generation: 13 Adult Attachment Sexuality Healings

-4. How Does Generational Trauma Affect Physical Health?: DBT PE Education and DYT Dialectics of Energetics and Physiological Well-Being
+DBT PE Education and DYT Dialectics of Energetics and Physiological Well-Being

-Biological mechanisms underlying this connection are complex and multifaceted.
+Biological and nervous system mechanisms underlying this connection are complex and multifaceted.
 Trauma can cue a cascade of physiological responses, including the activation of the hypothalamic-pituitary-adrenal (HPA) axis and the sympathetic nervous system.
 This sustained stress response can lead to inflammation, hormonal imbalances, and impaired immune function, all of which can contribute to the development of physical health problems.
+Suffering like this underscores the importance of addressing the physical health consequences of trauma generation, as the effects can persist and even intensify over time.

-5. How Does Trauma Affect Social Development?: Societal Implications of Developmental Trauma Generation
+5. How Does Trauma Affect Social Development?:

 Certainly, the impact of trauma generation extends far beyond the individual and familial level, reaching into the broader societal fabric.
 Unresolved trauma can contribute to the perpetuation of cycles of violence, social inequalities, and systemic oppression, creating a complex web of interconnected challenges.